Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

 The technical details are beyond the scope of this post, but the summary is:

-- We accept any object which implements the
+- We accept any object which implements the `ArrowStreamExportable` protocol from the [PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html).
-  [PyCapsule Interface](https://arrow.apache.org/docs/format/CDataInterface/PyCapsuleInterface.html).
   We can check for this by looking for the `__arrow_c_stream__` attribute: